All Episodes

 These people are not angry.

-Well, they're they're angry.
+Well, they're angry.

-They damn well should be.
+You damn well should be.

-Anger is a legitimate reaction to certain things, but it is not in this case the energy.
+Anger is a legitimate reaction to certain things, but it is not, in this case, the energy.

 It's not the animating thing.